The Veldt (song)

-"The Veldt" is a song by Canadian electronic music producer Deadmau5, featuring vocals by Chris James.
+"The Veldt" is a song by Canadian electronic music producer Deadmau5 and Chris James, who wrote the lyrics and the vocal melody and contributed the vocals.
 The song ranked number 48 on Rolling Stones list of the 50 best songs of 2012.

 Background and composition

 "The Veldt" was inspired by the 1950 short story of the same name by Ray Bradbury.
 The song was initially created during a 22-hour live streaming session in March 2012.
 The following day, Zimmerman (Deadmau5) found Chris James, who created his own vocal rendition of the song, via Twitter.
 Zimmerman was impressed with James' vocals, particularly with the lyrical references to the Ray Bradbury story, and confirmed that the official release of the song would include James' vocals.
 The song's production was captured on a live streaming session via his official website.

 "The Veldt" is a progressive house song with a tempo of 128 beats per minute and is written in the key of A major.